 Moreover, problematic designs have emerged as Brutalist structures were designed and built very quickly to cover the post-war housing need.

-Most of the buildings designed with the inspiration of Corbusier’s design approach were not able to perform the functions, so evacuated and have became habitats of homeless.
-Additionally, aging of structures brings cracking and dispersal of concrete in its wake, thence leaving a very ugly look behind.
-Therefore, Brutalism has seen as the culprit of urban decay and has started to have a bad reputation.
+Most of the buildings designed with the inspiration of Corbusier’s design approach were not able to perform the functions, so evacuated and have become habitats of the homeless.
+Additionally, the aging of structures brings cracking and dispersal of concrete in its wake, thence leaving a very ugly look behind.
+Therefore, Brutalism has been seen as the culprit of urban decay and has started to have a bad reputation.

 As in the design understandings of Adolf Loos and Louis Kahn, who are among the pioneers of modern architecture, architectural designs should be designed clearly to show their form, identity and style of construction, without ornaments.